Crestwood, Missouri

-Crestwood is a city in Gravois Township, St. Louis County, Missouri, United States, part of the Metropolitan Statistical Area known as Greater St. Louis.
+Crestwood is a city in Gravois Township, St. Louis County, Missouri, United States, that is part of the Metropolitan Statistical Area known as Greater St. Louis.
 The population was 12,404 at the 2020 census.

 In 2011, Bloomberg Businessweek magazine named Crestwood the "Best Place to Raise Kids in Missouri," lauding the community for top-tier schools and excellent municipal services.